roller/ackreport/README.template.md

 # ackreport

-Attempt TCP connections and report on open ports.
-Compared to [nmap](https://nmap.org/), ackreport has no features but may be easier to install.
+ackreport is a simple tool to test TCP and TLS network and socket behavior.
-It is meant to be a slightly more civilized "telnet test".
+It is meant to be a more civilized "telnet test".

 ## Usage

 ackreport takes a list of destinations: hostnames and :ports.
-Arguments starting with : are interpretted as port numbers.
+Arguments starting with `:` are interpreted as port numbers.
 For hostnames that return multiple IP addresses, all addresses will be checked.

 ```